red-gate/SocV5UserSessions/README.md

 ### Repository & Database Setup

 1. Fork this repository.
-2. Clone the repository to your development machine.
+- Clone the repository to your development machine.
-3. Create a new database in SQL Server: `talkr`.
+- Create a new database in SQL Server: `talkr`.
+- Select the newly created `talkr` database.
-4. In SQL Source Control:
+- In SQL Source Control:
   1. Go to the Setup tab.
-  2. Choose "Link to my source control system".
+  - Choose "Link to my source control system".
-  3. Choose "Git".
+  - Choose "Git".
-  4. Choose the `database` folder inside the `example-talkr` repo.
+  - Browse to the `database` folder inside your `example-talkr` repo.
-  5. Click "Link".
+  - Click "Link".
-  6. Go to the "Get Latest" tab.
+  - Go to the "Get Latest" tab.
-  7. Click "Apply changes to database".
+  - Click "Apply changes to database".

 ### Database Diagram
 The talkr database currently consists of 3 tables (2 static data, 1 transactional), 3 views, and a function: